SLiPs23/azure-demo/README.md

 All of this can easily be automated with Git Actions, Jenkins or any other CI/CD setup but in the interest of time I had to work on this, I mostly set this up manually with Terraform, Helm, and CLI.
 Terraform has a Helm provider that can also be used instead of the Helm CLI that I used in this demo.

+I had also never used Azure so there was time spent researching how things work in Azure vs AWS.

 Here are all the resources that were created in Azure after everything was setup:

 ![alt text](azure.png)